Create and Deploy

 - type: record

-title: my-first-component
+title: hello-world-component

 id: "864fbfb2-e7ca-4e9e-8532-9f02b1e7936f"

-path: static/comp/build
+path: hello-world-component/dist

 settings: